ericeslinger/farshore/town.md

 **Wondrous Emporium**: sets up a magic item craftsman.
 Improves work ratio (potions, etc), and can create one magic item for sale each month.
 PCs can make requests (otherwise it is random), but do have to pay list price.
 4 wood, 2 stone, small foundation, 20 work.

 **Miscellaneous Craftsperson**: Goldsmith, Toymaker, etc. +1 morale, Small Foundation, 3 units wood, 4 units work.
+Wood / metal upkeep.

 ### Holy Buildings

-Shrine: A holy shrine to a single god or goddess. +1 morale.
-Requires a level 1 cleric.
+**Shrine**: A holy shrine to a single god or goddess. +1 morale.
+Requires an improved house for the specialist (cleric) and their retinue.
 Small foundation, 3 wood.
 15 work.

-Chapel: Must be an upgrade to a shrine.
+**Chapel**: Must be an upgrade to a shrine.
 Additional +1 morale, improves work ratio, heals 1 sidelined work group per day.
 1 stone, 4 wood, 20 work.

-Church: Must be an upgrade to a chapel.
+**Church**: Must be an upgrade to a chapel.
 Additional +2 morale, improves work ratio.
 Heals 2 sidelined work groups per day.
 Generates 1 food unit per week.
 10 stone, 50 work.

 Other Interesting Buildings

-Farm: Reduces work ratio.
-Generates 1 unit of food per week.
+**Farm**: Generates 1 unit of food per week.
 Requires cleared farmland.
 10 wood, 3 stone, 30 work.
-Also includes housing for 10.
+Upkeep: 1 unit skilled labor, but includes housing for same.

-Sawmill: Must be located on the water.
-Requires either blacksmith or recovered sawmill blades from farshore. +2 efficiency to up to four units of lumbering work per day.
+**Sawmill**: Must be located on the water. +2 efficiency to up to four units of lumbering work per day.
 Large foundation.
 7 units wood, 15 units work.

-Quarry: Can be worked by up to three crews for one unit of stone each per day.
-16 units work cutting a road to the mountains and finding a reasonable location.
+**Quarry**: Can be worked by up to three crews for one unit of stone each per day.
+Must build a road to the location.
+Ruins may be quarried for stone, or so can fresh stone be cut (usually in the mountains)

-Road: 2 units work per mile.
+**Road**: 2 units work per mile.
 Assumed to use wood and other materials locally sourced, so no materials needed.
 Upgrading roads is possible, but requires stone and wood.